percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mysql.md

 ### With the user interface

+To add a service using the UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> **Configuration** → {{icon.inventory}} **Inventory** → {{icon.addinstance}} **Add Service**.

 2. Select **MySQL -- Add a remote instance**.